-- If he gets excited on seeing another dog, or whichever is his personal trigger, put him on-lead, turn around and walk the opposite way.
+- If he gets excited about seeing another dog, or whichever is his personal trigger, put him on lead, turn around and walk the opposite way.

 - Try using a head collar, like a Halti.
 This will give you more control over his movements.